 - A room or enclosed floor space within a dwelling unit used or designed to be used for living, sleeping, cooking or eating purposes, excluding bathrooms, water closet compartments, laundries, pantries, foyers or communicating corridors, closets and storage space.

-- The license issued by the Building Code Official, or his or her designee, attesting that the rental unit has been properly registered in accordance with this chapter.
+- The license issued by the Director of Community Development, or his or her designee, attesting that the rental unit has been properly registered in accordance with this chapter.

 - The person to whom the license is issued pursuant to this chapter.
 The term "licensee" includes within its definition the term "agent," where applicable.